 Sports and activity plays a crucial role in developing healthy, strong young adults.
 As we know though, kids will be kids, and the dangers of physical activity come thick and fast to growing young bodies.
 Your child may start a new sport in the new school year - be prepared and help to prevent life's little accidents!

-Injuries to teeth are amongst the most common types of sporting injuries
+Injuries to teeth are among the most common types of sporting injuries.

 By age 5-6 kids will start to see their permanent adult teeth erupting in the mouth.
 As they are often larger than other teeth they are susceptible to bumps and knocks that can crack or dislodge them often resigning a child to a lifelong period of dental maintenance.

 Only dentist moulded mouth guards have been shown to provide adequate protection of teeth during trauma.
 It’s important that your child have a thorough dental checkup before commencing any sport.

 Getting to know different types of categories of sports and the injuries that are associated with each will guide us to what type of precautions and protection we should be considering for our kids.

 These are sports that include vehicles or objects that move much faster than humans and involve the highest risks of injuries.